When Did Chadwick Discover The Neutron

 Historical Context

-The discovery of the neutron in 1932 was a pivotal moment in the history of physics.
+The discovery of the neutron in 1932 was a central moment in the history of physics.
 Prior to this discovery, the understanding of the atom was incomplete, and scientists struggled to explain several experimental observations.
 The discovery of the neutron not only filled a critical gap in the understanding of atomic structure but also opened up new avenues of research in nuclear physics.

 Essential Concepts